jcg5g9/SMB_Genomics/README.md

 Once all directories are downloaded, create a new sub-directory within the home directory (same level as the seven analysis directories, .Rproj, README.md, etc.) called "raw_data".
 This is where you will store the raw genomic data and associated sample metadata (see <i><b>Data</i></b> section below).

 ## Data
-Raw .fastq sequence files from ddRAD-seq and accompanying metadata are available at Zenodo.org: `doi/10.5281/zenodo.7032495`
+Raw .fastq sequence files from ddRAD-seq and accompanying metadata are available at Zenodo.org: <a href="url">doi/10.5281/zenodo.7032495</a>

 The genomic data, including raw .fastq.gz, intermediate conversion files (e.g., .bam etc...), .vcf files, and associated data summaries, are compressed as a .tar file (`SMB_ddRAD_rawdata.tar`).